Religious Pluralism and Women's Health

-We know how diverse the religious teachings are on these issues, and we strongly believe that even agreement of religious opinions should not be the basis for amending a state’s constitution.
-In a democratic pluralistic society, no religious tradition has the right to impose its beliefs onto society as a whole or interfere with the health care of people who follow other religious teachings.
+We know how diverse the religious teachings are on birth control, abortion, and other sexual and reproductive health issues and we strongly believe that religious opinions should not be the basis for amending a state’s constitution.
+In a democratic pluralistic society, no religious tradition has the right to impose its beliefs onto society as a whole or to interfere with the health care of those who follow other religious teachings.
+Freedom to live in accord with one’s personal religious belief is a fundamental cornerstone of our democracy.

 We are all created in God’s image, and as clergy it is our responsibility to encourage people to be good stewards of their bodies.
-We believe that difficult decisions around medical procedures are best left to doctors, in consultation with their patients, and without political, government, or religious intrusion.
-Interfering with medical practices endangers the physical, spiritual, and emotional well-being of women and men who find themselves in a vulnerable and sometimes difficult time of life.
+We believe that health care decisions are best left to the patient in consultation with their doctor, their family and their faith.Interference with this process endangers the physical, spiritual, and emotional well being of women and men navigating deeply personal and often complex decisions.

-Because of our great appreciation for human life, we are morally opposed to any regulation that denies a person her or his right to self-determination.
-Because we value religious pluralism, we strongly object to any law that interferes with a person’s constitutional guarantee to follow her or his faith’s instructions.
+Because of our great appreciation for human life, we are morally opposed to any policy that denies a person their right to self-determination.
+Because we value religious pluralism, we strongly object to any law that would interfere with the ability to follow the guidance of one’s own personal faith.